WWE SuperCard: Season 12

 On November 12, 2025, WWE SuperCard launched its twelfth season with four new tiers Void, Ignition, Prize and Adventure.
 It also introduced a new game mode called Super ShowDown and another that refreshes every 24 hours called Crack the Case, in which players have 4 free guesses to decipher a 4-digit code which unlocks a Money in the Bank style briefcase containing rewards for solving it.
 In addition, players can earn a special edition card by unlocking a certain number of briefcases in a time span of approximately one month.
+On December 17, 2025, WWE SuperCard released Static tier.
+On January 28, 2026, WWE SuperCard released Royal Rumble '26 tier.
+As of the RR '26 tier update, cards which are combined to make a pro which both singles cards having 100/100 matches played will result in the pro version having 100/100 matches played instead of 0; furthermore, singles cards combined to make a pro which both singles cards have their Variant maximized will result in the pro card having a maximized Variant instead of the previously half completed Variant.
+On March 4, 2026, WWE SuperCard released Ember tier.

 Tiers/Rarities

-In WWE SuperCard, there are 92 tiers/rarities.
+In WWE SuperCard, there are 100 tiers/rarities.